Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 We were advised by a friend prior to visiting Istanbul to get what’s called the Istanbul Museum Pass, which is completely different than the Tourist Pass.

-The Museum Pass currently sells for about US$40, is good for five days, and can be purchased at a number of museums throughout the city.
+Currently, the Museum Pass costs 2250 TL (about US$80), is good for five days, and can be purchased at a number of museums throughout the city.
 We calculated that even if we only visited a handful of the dozen or so attractions covered by the pass that it would pay for itself.

 Plus, the pass allows you to skip the ticket lines and even provides additional discounts to attractions such as the Sehir Hatlari Bosphorus Cruise.